Contrary to popular belief, many home renovations are allowed when renting an apartment.

 Paint allows you to make the space your own and it’s not limited to walls.
 You can paint outdated cabinets, crown moulding, and floor boards.

 Just be sure to get a sample or gallon of the original paint before you paint over it.

 The average cost for a new kitchen backsplash can cost up to $1,000 according to Home Advisor.

-Of course, the total cost depends on the quality of the tile and the size of your backsplash.
+Of course, the total cost of tile installation depends on the quality of the tile and the size of your backsplash.

 There are actually temporary, removable options to create the look of new tile.